General GR Tri Questions

 - 2018 Race Day Water Temp – 69 degrees

 No, the Grand Rapids Triathlon does not offer an elite or pro division.
-This allows any athlete to be eligible to win the cash purse.

 The new regulation, which falls under Article 4.4 Wetsuits of the USA Triathlon Competitive Rules, states: Effective January 1, 2013, any swimmer wearing a wetsuit with a thickness measured in any part greater than five millimeters shall be disqualified.”